ndd21/PHYS281/docs/demo-data-types.md

 ### String formatting

-Most basic Python types have a representation of themselves in a string format.
+The basic Python types have a representation of themselves in a string format.
 So, for example, if you define an integer and print it you will see:

 ```python
 x = 34